Personal Mastery & Mental Models

 For ANZ, I was in a simulated challenge, where a team of six applicants worked on a consulting report and presentation.

-It was a high pressure situation, and it was effective in weeding a few people out.
+It was a high pressure situation, and it weeded a few people out.

 That’s why résumés aren’t an effective way of assessing candidates.